Almantask/CSharp-From-Zero-To-Hero/README.md

 dictionary uses a key which first gets converted into a hashcode and only then used as an index to find an element.

 ### Task
-1) Implement a console application where you can toggle any cell on a 2d array.
+1) Implement a console application where you can toggle any cell on a jagged array.
 Your program should start with asking for amount of rows in grid and then for each row in grid- its' legth.
 After that, you can type x,y for example, to toggle that grid element on or off.
+Toggle ith asking for amount of rows in grid and then for each row in grid- its' legth.
+After that, you can type x,y for example, to toggle that grid element on or off.
 Toggle element should be filled with a black square.
 Toggling element which already contains a black square should remove the square.
-2) Do the same for a jagged array, where you just ask for x and y dimensions.
+2) Do the same for a 2d array, where you just ask for x and y dimensions.
 3) Given a sentence, find the symbol that repeats itself the most amount of times.